Eks

 Arguments

-• name: The name of the cluster to describe.
+• name: The name of your cluster.

 source